Datça Peninsula

-Older Greek names (that were native to the area), for the peninsula include the Dorian or Cnidos Peninsula or the Chersonisos Cnidia.
+Previously, the ancient Greek names for the peninsula included the Dorian or Cnidos Peninsula or the Chersonisos Cnidia.

 Main features

-The eastern half of the peninsula is bare, mountainous and scarcely inhabited.
+The eastern half of the peninsula is bare, mountainous, and scarcely inhabited.
 In the middle of the peninsula, centered around the town of Datça, is the peninsula's largest area of good land, extending towards the southwest of its median isthmus dividing the two halves of the land mass.
 The western part is also mountainous, rising in places over 1,000 meters, but has towards its western end on the south side a considerable extent of well-watered land reaching to the coast at Palamutbükü locality and supporting a group of villages known collectively as Betçe (the five villages).

 At the tip of the peninsula in its extreme west is the locality called Tekir, marked by Cape Deveboynu, formerly Cape Crio/Kriyo.
-The cape in itself is a small peninsula which is nearly an island, connected to the mainland by a low, 100m-wide spit of land; in antiquity it was a man-made causeway.
-The ancient name of the island was Triopion, after Triopas, the legendary founder of Knidos.
+The cape is a small peninsula nearly an island, connected to the mainland by a low, 100m-wide spit of land; in antiquity, it was a man-made causeway.
+The island's ancient name was Triopion, after Triopas, the legendary founder of Knidos.

 The peninsula's eastern end is Bencik Cove, about 1.5 km in length and sometimes referred to as a fjord on the basis of local scales, and at the end of its indentation is the narrow isthmus where Datça Peninsula joins the Anatolian mainland is found.
 This point is a natural curiosity which offers a wide view of the two gulfs in the north and the south.
 The locality is called Balıkaşıran (literally, the place where fish may leap across) and is also often used for the portage of small boats.

 The north coast is low, with vast beaches swept by the meltem winds in the summer.
 The south coast is dramatically rocky and indented.
 Because of the many natural bays and harbors, the peninsula is often visited by private yachts, and is included in the boat tours usually departing from Bodrum or Marmaris and termed Blue Cruises.

 There are ruins of Greek cities both at Datça and Tekir, one or both of which may correspond to ancient Knidos (q.v.).